Batch Computing (SLURM)

 Example:

 With this directive, you provide a path and a name to the file that will contain all the output that otherwise would be printed on the screen.
 If you only provide a name, the file will be created in the current working directory (usually the same from which the script was launched).
+If you use the string %j the job ID will be used in the name of the file.
+This can be useful to identify different output files from different runs.

 If you provide a path, that path must exist.
 If it doesn’t, SLURM won’t create it.
 Instead, your submission will silently fail without giving any warning!

-Common errors in a SLURM script
+Common errors in a SLURM script¶

 Info